max-talanov/1/Neurotechnologies_and_TRIZ/triz_en.md

 1. **The invention containing a resolution of a physical contradiction** - the source object is significantly updated.
 1. **The development a new technology** - a source object is completely updated.
 1. **Involves the discovery of new phenomena** - a scientific discovery is made and the whole system where the object is included is updated.
+1. **S-Field** the substance-field pair that is main building block of the TRIZ standards.

 ## Poincare’s Unconscious Processes